tango-adb/docs/docs/tango/daemon/custom-connection.md

 :::note

-Daemon connection is still dealing with exclusive device access.
-If you want to create a mux protocol, create a custom transport instead.
+Daemon connections defines how to connect to devices directly.
+It works on low-level ADB packets, and generally requires exclusive device accesses.

+You may also interested in [custom transports](../custom-transport.md), which works on high-level ADB sockets, and can provide shared access to a device.

 :::